GoogleChrome/web.dev/src/site/content/en/fast/codelab-prefetching-wiih-quicklink/index.md

 The new code does the following:

 - `config.resolve` declares variables with the internal routes to pages, assets and components.
-- `config.plugins.push()` creates a `RouteManifest` object and passes it the configuration so that the `manifest.json` file can be generated based on the site’s routes and chunks.
+- `config.plugins.push()` creates a `RouteManifest` object and passes it the configuration so that the `manifest.json` file can be generated based on the site's routes and chunks.

 The `manifest.json` file will be generated and made available at `https://site_url/rmanifest.json`.